-Okay, remember how the lens bends the light rays into the camera and onto the film plane?
+Okay, remember how the lens bends the light rays into the camera and onto the sensor?
 Good.
-Between the lens and the film plane are TWO devices we use to for exposure control, to control the exact amount of light hitting the film.
+Between the lens and the sensor are two devices we use for exposure control, to control the exact amount of light hitting the sensor.

 HERE IS A RULE OF THUMB FOR PROPER EXPOSURE OUTDOORS:

-First, take the film speed number as your shutter speed (100 ISO = 1/125th of a second or, if your film speed is 400 then the shutter speed would be 1/500th of a second for instance), your aperture setting is:
+First, take the ISO as your shutter speed (100 ISO = 1/125th of a second or, if the ISO is 400, then the shutter speed would be 1/500th of a second for instance), your aperture setting is:

 These are basic starting points that usually work.
-The film package also has some excellent, basic exposure suggestions.
+Your camera’s user manual may also have some excellent, basic exposure suggestions.

-So, you have two methods of controlling exactly how many light rays get on the film and if you understand the above, you then understand how to control exposure for different types of film or different ISO.
-Re-read it until you understand it, because this is the crux of exposure for daylight photographs.
+So, you have two methods of controlling exactly how many light rays get on the sensor, and if you understand the above, you then understand how to control exposure for different ISO settings.
+Re-read it until you understand it because this is the crux of exposure for daylight photographs.

-In order to become more sophisticated with exposure control you need to learn how to use a light meter.
-This can get very complicated because there are so many light metering systems out there, and so many ways of using those meters.
-I submit, after 40 years of shooting, that the only true metering system you NEED to master is the light metering system offered in any good SLR camera.
+To become more sophisticated with exposure control, you need to learn how to use a light meter.
+This can get very complicated because there are so many light metering systems out there and many ways of using those meters.
+After 40 years of shooting, I submit that the only true metering system you NEED to master is the light metering system offered in any good SLR camera.

 Therefore, I will not get into other methods of metering.
 All of the recommended exposures from now on will be based on through-the-lens metering with an SLR camera.